 Users shouldn’t feel like they have to jump through hoops to achieve the desired result.
 For instance, you can add one-click functionalities, optimize the autofill feature, and eliminate long, never-ending forms.
 This helps in eliminating confusion from the mind of the user and improves usability.

 When it comes to the mobile application user interface, less is really more.
 Do you remember the last time you experienced the frustration of working on a cluttered desktop screen?
 It’s annoying as heck having to squint your eyes through bundles of icons and dealing with the frozen screen.
 The scenario must have made it impossible to work.
 Now imagine the same thing happening on the much smaller screen of a mobile device.

 The more buttons, images, and content you have, the more complex UX gets.
 But targeting minimalism in the name of decluttering won’t do you any good if you’re compromising on app usability.
 Make the core objectives your foundation and prioritize features accordingly.
-Follow it up by an in-depth analysis of how users utilize different features and keep on refining the design.
-As a result, your application will become more pleasureable to use and intuitive.
+Follow it up with an in-depth analysis of how users utilize different features and keep on refining the design.
+As a result, your application will become more pleasurable to use and intuitive.

 - Focus on Legibility and Touch Target

 Great legibility is an important component of UX.
 How users are able to consume content directly determines the long-term success of a business.
 This makes it crucial to impart a consistent interface across different mobile devices.
 For that, you should select the typefaces compatible with different weights and sizes.